WHAT IS CYBER LAW?

 intentional acts that may or may not be specifically prohibited by criminal statutes.

 Any intentional act involving knowledge of computers or technology is computer abuse if any of the perpetrators gained and / or any of the victims suffered.

 The first question that a student of cyber law will ask is whether there is a need for a separate field of law to cover cyberspace.
 Isn’t conventional law adequate to cover cyberspace?

 Of course, it can be argued that when technology is used to commit such crimes, the effect and spread of the crime increases enormously.
-Printing and distributing pamphlets even in one locality is a time consuming and expensive task while putting up a globally accessible website is very easy.
+Printing and distributing pamphlets, even in one locality, are time consuming and expensive tasks while putting up a globally accessible website is very easy.